George Allen (American football coach)

 George Herbert Allen (April 29, 1918 – December 31, 1990) was an American football coach.
 He served as the head coach for two teams in the National Football League (NFL), the Los Angeles Rams from 1966 to 1970 and the Washington Redskins from 1971 to 1977.
 Allen led his teams to winning records in all 12 of his seasons as an NFL head coach, compiling an overall regular-season record of 116–47–5.
 Seven of his teams qualified for the NFL playoffs, including the 1972 Washington Redskins, who reached Super Bowl VII, losing to Don Shula's Miami Dolphins.
 Allen made a brief return as head coach of the Rams in 1978, but was fired before the regular season commenced.

-Allen began his coaching career at the college football level, serving as head football coach at Morningside College in Sioux City, Iowa from 1948 to 1950 and Whittier College in Whittier, California from 1951 to 1956.
+Allen began his coaching career at the college football level, serving as head football coach at Morningside College from 1948 to 1950 and Whittier College from 1951 to 1956.
 He moved to the NFL in 1957 as an assistant coach for the Rams under head coach Sid Gillman.
 Allen then spent eight years, from 1958 to 1965, as an assistant coach and head of player personnel for the NFL's Chicago Bears before returning to the Rams as head coach in 1966.

 After three years as a broadcaster for CBS Sports, from 1978 and 1981, and a short stint as an executive with the Montreal Alouettes of the Canadian Football League (CFL) in 1982, Allen resumed coaching in 1983 as head coach for the Chicago Blitz of the newly formed United States Football League (USFL).
 The following year, he served as head coach of the USFL's Arizona Wranglers, leading them to the league's title game, where the Wranglers lost to the Philadelphia Stars.
 After a second hiatus from coaching, Allen returned to the game a final time, serving as head football coach for one season, in 1990, at California State University, Long Beach.
 In ten seasons as a college football head coach, Allen amassed a record of 53–38–7.

 Allen was inducted into the Pro Football Hall of Fame in 2002.
-His eldest son, George Allen is a Republican politician who served as Governor of and United States Senator from Virginia.
+His eldest son, also named George Allen, is a Republican politician who served as Governor of and United States Senator from Virginia.
 His second son, Bruce, followed his father's footsteps as a football coach and executive, serving as general manager for the Tampa Bay Buccaneers and the Redskins of the NFL.